 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-Simply prepend a function with go to execute it concurrently.
-Utilizes channels for communication between goroutines which aids to prevent races and makes synchronizing threads effortless.
-The maximum number of threads to use may be defined at compile time, even if that is limiting goroutines to run on one thread.
+go will execute it concurrently.
+It utilizes channels for communication between goroutines which aids to prevent races and makes synchronizing execution effortless across goroutines.
+The maximum number of OS threads goroutines can run on may be defined at compile time with the

 Only features deemed critical are added to the language to prevent cruft from working it's way into the language.
 The language is small enough to fit inside one's head without having to repeatedly open documentation.
 Documentation is hosted on an official webpage in a manner that is simple to read and understand.